 He started walking toward me.
 So, you know, it's a good thing there was a ref there because, hey, he's one of the toughest guys in the league.
 I don't want to fight that guy.
 So, I'll tell you, when your team is led by one of the toughest guys in the league, your team is going to be tough."

-“[The doctor that met the team at the airport that night] told us that Sloan shouldn’t go, that he should stay home.
+- During Jerry’s fourth year in Chicago, the Bulls were fighting to keep their season alive and had to win four out of five games in five nights to make the Playoffs.
+They won their first three games, but Jerry broke two ribs and separated his sternum when Lew Alcindor [i.e. Kareem Abdul-Jabbar] knocked him down with just seconds to go in the third game. “[The doctor that met the team at the airport that night] told us that Sloan shouldn’t go, that he should stay home.
 But Jerry insisted on going just to be with the team.
 We just needed one more win.
 The next day I went to the arena, and Sloan was there.
 He said, ‘I couldn’t sleep.
 I’ve been walking around.
 I’ve found this little corset thing.
 Let me warm up.’

 “I said, ‘No, I’m not gonna let you,’” Motta recalled.
 “He said, ‘Coach, you gotta let me warm up.’
 So he warmed up … Later…he came up to me and said, ‘You know I’ve never asked you to do one thing.
 I’ve never told you to do one thing.
 I’m gonna ask one favor now.’